zhujian0805/my-python/oauth-authentication/Readme.txt

 https://requests-oauthlib.readthedocs.org/en/latest/

 [Scripts]
+1.  github-oauth-profile.py:
-1. github-oauth-profile.py is a simplest Flask application with grab user information from github.com
+    It is a simplest Flask application with grab user information from github.com It uses Oauth to authenticate then access protected resources